paulhwang1007/credit-card-tracker-frontend/README.md

-# 💳 Personal Credit Card Manager
+# 💳 Personal Credit Card Manager - Frontend

 A full-stack CRUD application to manage your personal wallet of credit cards.
 Easily **add**, **view**, **edit**, **delete**, and **compare** cards to optimize your financial strategy.